-It also can be a search result file.
+It can also be a search result file.
 XSearch will load the result file instead.
-In this case it is same to switch /In=filename.
+In this case, it is same to the switch /In=filename.

 Example: XSearch.exe /In=D:\MyResult.xsearch

 XSearch loads the specified result file when it starts.
-Normally this is a search settings file created by menu.
+Normally, this is a search settings file created by the menu

 Example: XSearch.exe /Out=D:\MyResult.xsearch

-XSearch will perform the search and save result to the specified file, and then quit.
-If you use this switch, XSearch will always quit after finished search.
+XSearch will perform the search, save the result to the specified file, and then quit.
+If you use this switch, XSearch will always quit after it finishes a search.

-XSearch will perform the search immediately after its main window is displayed, does not wait for you to click the "Search" button.
+XSearch will perform the search immediately after its main window is displayed, without waiting for you to click the "Search" button.

 Forces XSearch to quit.
 We normally do not use this switch, it's for special tasks.

 Starts the HexView and opens the file specified in filename.
-If you do not specify a file name to it, then it starts a blank HexView window.
+If you do not specify a file name, then it starts a blank HexView window.

 XSearch provides a HexView tool to help view files in hexadecimal.
 With its buffering technology, HexView can open huge files (2 GB or larger) immediately, and there is no size limit.